 A customer:

 • has transactions that are inconsistent with the typical profile of someone receiving government benefits.
-For example, higher volume and/or higher amount of transactions
+For example, higher volume or higher amount of transactions

-• provides information on the loan application that is inconsistent with the corresponding government benefit income statement.
-For example, income, marital status, home ownership, rental payments, employment status, or number of dependants, etc.
+• provides information on the loan application that’s inconsistent with the corresponding government benefit income statement.
+For example, income, marital status, home ownership, rental payments, employment status, number of dependants, etc.

 • receives government benefits without withdrawing the funds, possibly indicating they may have access to other undeclared sources of income